 Do This Quick & Easy Exercise to Help Your Lumbar Pain

-Your back can be hurting you for many reasons.
-But what is common with almost all back problems is tightness.
-If you find it very hard to straighten up easily after you’ve been sitting or lying, that’s a good sign you are tight and you can begin to fix it now.
+Although, your back can hurt for many reasons, it’s common with almost all back problems to have tightness.
+If you find it very hard to straighten up easily after you’ve been sitting or lying, that means you are tight so you can begin to fix it now.

 Before you begin, try this out for a second (cheek test coming).